chrissaher/datascience-bowl-2018/README.md

 - [Jupyter Notebook installation instructions](http://jupyter.org/install).

-Once jupter notebook is installed, you need to install the following dependencies on it:
+Once jupyter notebook is installed, you need to install the following dependencies on it:

 - Keras